wyattis/babel-plugin-content-transformer/README.md

 # babel-plugin-content-transformer
-Easily transform YAML, TOML, and Markdown as normal JavaScript objects at build time.
-Also transform directories of content into simple arrays for consumption.
+Easily transform YAML, TOML, and Markdown into normal JavaScript objects and convert directories of content into arrays at build time.

 ## Install
 `npm i -D babel-plugin-content-transformer`